makrai/notes/acheampong21-Transformer-emotion-review.md

         fears-confirmed, grief, gratification, gloating, like and dislike (Ortony+ 1990)
   * dimensional models place emotions into a uni~ or multi-dimensional space
     * The spatial order depicts the relationship between emotions and their relative degree of occurrence
-    * Circumplex of Affect proposed by Russell (1980) is a profound example of
+    * Circumplex of Affect proposed by Russell (1980) is a profound example
       * 2-dimensional circular wheel in an arousal-valence domain
-    * Russell and Mehrabian (1977) also presented a 3-D emotional model made up
+    * Russell and Mehrabian (1977) also presented a 3-D emotional model
-      * valence, arousal, and dominance with valence differentiating emotions by pleasantness and unpleasantness, arousal differentiating emotions by activations and deactivations, and
+      * valence, arousal, and dominance with
+        * valence differentiating emotions by pleasantness and unpleasantness,
+        * arousal differentiating emotions by activations and deactivations,
-        dominance: the degree to which experiencers control their emotions
+        * dominance: the degree to which experiencers control their emotions
     * The Hourglass of Emotions revisited model presented by Susanto+ (2020) is
       * an improvement over the original Hourglass of Emos by Cambria+ (2012)
       * both classify unknown concepts based on known features